SebMigas/Mindfull-Mind/README.md

 ---

+## Content

+- the code to make header and social media taken and adjusted from Love Running project

+---

 ## Technologies used

 - [HTML 5](https://en.wikipedia.org/wiki/HTML5) - The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.